GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/07-metadata.md

 # Metadata

+Metadata is "data about data".

 Metadata is used to store information about data assets that are stored in the GBADs knowledge engine.
-We strive for metadata to be FAIR (Findable, Accessible, Interoperable, and Reusable)
+We strive for metadata to be FAIR (Findable, Accessible, Interoperable, and Reusable).

+In addition, we collect metadata on the processes in ingesting data into the Knowledge Engine to ensure that all data lineage is tracked.

 <!-- Technical data standards are an important element of the data governance strategy, as they ensure that data are Findable